April 2024

 Cascaded Shadow Maps

-Shadows seems always tricky to get right.
+Shadows seem always tricky to get right.
 If the shadow area is set too large the shadows will appear blocky, if it is too small then there will be objects in view that don’t cast shadows.
 You can increase the size of the depth map, but we need to be wary not to exceed hardware capabilities.
 I am not sure what is a safe upper limit that will work for everyone.

 Shadows are cast by a DirectionalShadowLight.
 When using gdx-gltf you have to make sure you import the class from gdx-gltf instead of the standard libGDX class of the same name.
 This shadow light has an associated orthographic camera to render the scene to a depth map from the light’s point of view.
 The viewport size of this camera determines how wide the shadow area is.
 However, the larger the viewport, the coarser the shadow granularity will be.